r-egor/CurrTempBot/README.md

-Simple Telegram bot for displaying weather, exchange rates and cryptocurrency rates
+Simple Telegram bot for displaying weather, exchange rates and cryptocurrency rates.

 1) The weather Belarus
 2) The exchange rates for (USD EUR RUB)
 3) The cryptocurrency exchange rate for (BTC ETH TON)

+Telegram bot can convert currency USD EUR RUB BYN

 @CurrTempBot sends up-to-date information on weather, exchange rates and cryptocurrency rates every day at 11:00 and 16:00